Endometriosis: Signs and symptoms

-Thoracic endometriosis occurs when endometrium-like tissue implants in the lungs or pleura around the lungs.
-When it occurs in the lungs, common signs and symptoms are blood discharge from the lungs during menstruation and nodules which become bigger during menstruation.
-When it is found in the pleura, symptoms may be a collapsed lung during or outside of menstruation and bleeding into the pleural space.
-Further symptoms are a cyclical cough and cyclical shoulder pain.
+Thoracic endometriosis—endometriosis on the diaphragm, lungs, or pleura (around the lungs)—can cause cyclical cough and cyclical shoulder pain.
+When present in the lungs, it can cause cyclical blood discharge from the lungs during menstruation.
+When found in the pleura, it can cause cyclical collapsed lung and bleeding into the pleural space.
 Most often, the endometriosis is found in the right lung.
+Endometriosis around scars can be painful and swell during periods.
+Sciatic endometriosis, which involves the sciatic nerve, causes cyclical nerve pain in the leg.